ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Malicious Requests and Mitigation

 \partitle{Attack} In the first attack, we consider malicious inference requests from adversarial queriers, whose goal is to increase the overall inference latency by triggering the unlearning mechanism more frequently.
-When an inference request cannot satisfy the certified inference consistency condition, it may trigger the unlearning-update mechanism and halt subsequent inference requests until the unlearning-update finishes.
-As a result, adversarial queriers submit inference samples that are hard to classify.
-These samples are more likely to yield different prediction results across constituent models, ultimately increasing the likelihood of uncertified inference consistency.
-In particular, we consider malicious inference requests to contain random noise data, which increases the inference latency for normal queries by triggering the unlearning mechanism more frequently.
+Adversarial queriers could submit numerous inference samples that are hard to classify, which are more likely to yield different prediction results across constituent models, increasing the likelihood of inconsistency, leading to additional unlearning execution.
+In particular, we consider malicious inference requests to contain random noise data.

-\partitle{Mitigation} Two potential strategies for the server to mitigate the threat posed by hard-to-classify inference requests: detection before inference and discard after inference.
+\partitle{Mitigation} There are two potential strategies for the server to mitigate the threat posed by hard-to-classify inference requests: detection before inference and discard after inference.
 For the former, the server screens all inference samples to detect whether they are malicious based on a predefined detection rule.
-In the concrete example above, the server detects whether the inference sample is random noise data and stops predicting if that is the case.
-For the latter, the server still runs the inference process for the sample but discards it if the confidence score (e.g., softmax score) of the prediction result is exceptionally low, therefore avoiding triggering the unlearning mechanism.
+For the latter, the server still runs the inference pipeline for the sample but discards it if the confidence score (e.g., softmax score) of the prediction result is exceptionally low.
+The discarded requests would be responded to with predefined unable-of-service message and won't trigger any unlearning execution.